kiskey/stremio-ai-search/README.md

 # Stremio AI Search

 An intelligent search addon for Stremio powered by Google's Gemini AI.
-Get personalized movie and TV series recommendations based on natural language queries.
+Get movie and TV series recommendations based on natural language queries.
 Here are some examples showing how versatile this addon is.

 ## Installation